Strategy: Using Breathing to Blow Away Stress

-Diaphragmatic Breathing (also called abdominal breathing, calm breathing or deep breathing), helps us become consciously aware of our breath.
-As we become consciously aware of our breath, we change our thinking from the primitive thinking portion of our brain (the back) to the intelligent part of our brain (the prefrontal cortex).
-This change of thinking, first and foremost, breaks our "fight, flight or accept death" response, helping us make more rational decisions.
+Diaphragmatic Breathing (also called abdominal breathing calm breathing or deep breathing, helps us become consciously aware of our breath.
+As we become consciously aware of our breath we change our thinking from the primitive thinking portion of our brain (the back) to the intelligent part of our brain (the prefrontal cortex).
+This change of thinking first and foremost breaks our fight, flight or accepts death response helping us make more rational decisions.
 If you are angry, anxious or generally stressed we need to put the focus to more rational decisions.
-Not to mention, stress gives us a pretty negative state of being and makes us feel shitty.
-If you’re on this site to get better, we want to remove all feelings of stress and improve our lives.
+Not to mention stress gives us a pretty negative state of being and makes us feel shitty.
+If you’re on this site to get better we want to remove all feelings of stress and to improve our lives.

 Diaphragmatic breathing also directly reduces stress by triggering our brains to release endorphins.
-As our diaphragm expands it touches the Phrenic nerve (which runs from our neck to our diaphragms), which then stimulates our brain to release endorphins, creating stress reducing responses, pain relief and much more.
-Not only does our diaphragm expand to touch the nerve to create a good feeling, it balances our blood oxygen levels.
+As our diaphragm expands it touches the Phrenic nerve (which runs from our neck to our diaphragms.) which then stimulates our brain to release endorphins creating a stress reducing response, pain relief and much more.
+Not only does our diaphragm expand to touch the nerve to create a good feeling it balances our blood oxygen levels.

 Our blood oxygen levels and blood carbon dioxide levels are important to how we generally feel.
-When we become stressed or anxious, we develop shallow breathing and, because of this, we are unable to expel all of our carbon dioxide.
-Just as well, we are unable to nourish our bodies with life giving oxygen.
-As we breathe with our diaphragm, we are able to expel all carbon dioxide and give precious oxygen to all the cells within our bodies.
+When we become stressed or anxious we develop shallow breathing and because of this we are unable to expel all of our carbon dioxide.
+Just as well we are unable to nourish our bodies with life giving oxygen.
+As we breathe with our diaphragm we are able to expel all carbon dioxide and give bring precious oxygen to all the cells within our bodies.

 - 2. Place your other hand on the center of your chest